Konboi/sheet-from-facebook-event/README.md

-facebook-event-for-sheet
+Sheet from facebook event
 ========================

-generate spred sheet from google event
+generate spred sheet from facebook event